mail4hafij/nextjs_iis_reverse_proxy_pm2_azure_pipeline/README.md

 ### VM setup
 1. A windows VM with IIS setup   - make sure to install URL Rewrite https://www.iis.net/downloads/microsoft/url-rewrite
-2. Setup a reverse proxy rule in the URL Rewrite to localhost:3000 (whatever port you want your nextjs/node application to run)
+2. Setup a reverse proxy rule in the URL Rewrite to localhost:3000 (whatever port we want our nextjs/node application to run)
 3. Install pm2 globally.

    ```npm install pm2 -g```